dlebauer/ecological-forecasting-workflows-draft/examples.md

  * Would it help to write out netcdf files from our NOAA R pkg wrapper to use in other software?
 And for spatial occurrence data from spocc/rgbif/etc?
  * Data transformations we could provide? e.g, Interpolation of climate data from NOAA

-### NEON
- * community support for desired standards

-### MIPS

-Model intercomparisons are one of the key areas of future application

 ### Model Coupling